Radios I Have Known

 The telescoping antenna should have been longer - for FM, it should be 30 inches.
 There is no jack for an external FM antenna, unlike some other Tecsun models.

-For a portable radio, this is a well-balanced package, offering very good FM reception, and good AM reception and sound quality.
+The PL-380 is a well-balanced package, offering very good FM reception, and good AM reception and sound quality.
 The two memory systems are easy to use.
 The radio uses three rechargeable AA batteries; charging can be done with any USB charger.
 Over time, the PL-380 seems to drain batteries just a little faster compared to some other Tecsun models, so you should check the battery levels every couple of weeks or so to make sure the batteries don't run down altogether.

 Until the smaller Tecsun PL-606 came along later in 2010, and after that, the Tecsun PL-505, this was my preferred radio for use while traveling.
+I'll have to admit that I've never been able to settle on just one radio for travel.
+That's why I kept buying new models.

-Posted May 7, 2011; revised December 31, 2014 with additional information
+Posted May 7, 2011; revised December 31, 2014 with additional information; Extensively updated January 22, 2025, including new photos.